 - Cloud deploy creates services in your Fastly account without any local tooling.

 - Static publisher allows you to upload static websites to Fastly and serve them without an origin server (also check out using frameworks on the Compute platform)

 - Shield recommender calculates the best Fastly POP for use with shielding.

 - Custom log formatter lets you slect variables from a list to generate a custom Fastly log string in JSON, querystring or CSV format.

 - Log debugger shows you the output of your log endpoints in real time to help debug log formatting issues.

 - Fastly debug tests your connection to Fastly, identifying your internet service provider, closest Fastly POP, and connection performance to Fastly.
 If you have a problem connecting to Fastly, our customer support team may ask you to use this tool.

 - Expressly : A framework for the Compute platform that emulates the behavior of the popular Express framework, allowing you to write code in a more familiar way.

 - ESI for Rust : An implementation of ESI in Rust, allowing easy migration if you've come to know and love edge side includes support in VCL.

-Also check out using frameworks on Compute@Edge.
+Also check out using frameworks on the Compute platform.